AdobeDocs/workfront-learn.en/help/custom-data/calculated-expressions/create-a-sub-sum-div-or-prod-data-expression.md

 Most of the time, the ROUND data expression is used in conjunction with another data expression and when the format field is left as either Text or Number.

-Let’s create a calculated field to determine the difference between the number of hours planned and actually logged on a task, which will require the SUB expression and look like this:
+Let's create a calculated field to determine the difference between the number of hours planned and actually logged on a task, which will require the SUB expression and look like this:

 **SUB({workRequired},{actualWorkRequired})**